 The end of furlough may present new opportunities for businesses to consider what to do going forward with their business operation, working hours and offering greater flexibility.
 It may provide chances for employees who have enjoyed reduced hours on furlough to want to make a request to continue on reduced hours, accepting reduced pay.
 For other employers, the end of furlough may inevitably mean having to make redundancies, recognising the cost implications and having considered all the alternatives.

-Whatever outcome a business may face at the end of furlough, communication with employees is of critical importance.
+Whatever outcome a business may face, communication with employees is of critical importance.
 Respect the concerns, fears and anxieties of those who may be returning to work after a long period of absence, support those who are made redundant and be mindful of those who ‘survived’ redundancy and the guilt of how they may be feeling.
 Stand in the shoes of all those affected – how would you want to be treated?

 Written by Jill Bottomley, FCIPD – Director HR Dept